Results for “Middle East conflict”

 Secretary of State Jocelyn Benson is finalizing a conflict-of-interest avoidance guide as she runs for governor, amid Republican calls for her to recuse herself from overseeing the 2026 election while also implementing new rules that expand her authority over voter registrations.

-May 3, 2026·Michigan Capitol·3 sources - local
+May 3, 2026·Michigan Capitol·3 sources - elections

 Fire at Chandler Crossing Apartments Displaces 46 Residents Near MSU